HergonX/Eternity-Stealer/README.md

 # How To Use

-  Open the exe and all the instructions will be there!
+  Open the exe and all the instructions will be there!!